BrunaLipovscek/Vehicle_test_case-QA_Assignment/README.md

 ## How to View the Assignment

-Please download and open the PDF file: `QA Assignment - Bruna Gaino Lipovscek.pdf`.
+Please download and open the PDF file: `QA Assignment - Electric Vehicle Platform.pdf`.
 ---

 ## Skills Demonstrated in this Assignment: